 Q: What information should be included in the Finance portion of the application?

-For costs, include all costs associated with your education, including the full cost of tuition (regardless of whether you are getting any scholarships, grants, or waivers, see below), costs of books and other supplies, and school fees or other costs.
+For expenses, include all costs associated with your education, including the full cost of tuition (regardless of whether you are getting any scholarships, grants, or waivers, see below), costs of books and other supplies, and school fees or other costs.
 Feel free to use the Description box to elaborate on your other fees and costs.

-For funding sources (i.e., money), include all dollar amounts that are/were given (i) to you directly and/or (ii) to your school on your behalf to finance your law school education.
-Please identify all funding sources of money used to pay for your law school education, including your personal contributions (from savings and current employment), spousal and/or family contributions, scholarships/grants, loans, and any tuition waivers you have received, as well as any other source not previously mentioned.
+For funding (i.e., money), include all dollar amounts that are/were given (i) to you directly and/or (ii) to your school on your behalf to finance your law school education.
+Please identify all sources of money used to pay for your law school education, including your personal contributions (from savings and current employment), spousal and/or family contributions, scholarships/grants, loans, and any tuition waivers you have received, as well as any other source not previously mentioned.
 Feel free to use the Description box to elaborate on your other sources.

 The following Hypothetical Student’s costs and funding sources is provided as an illustration to help you complete this portion of the application.
 Note: TOTAL EXPENSES should equal TOTAL FUNDING.

-Costs (i.e., What does it REALLY cost me to go to law school?) – Please tell us about the costs of your law school education:
+Expenses (i.e., What does it REALLY cost me to go to law school?) – Please tell us about the costs of your law school education:

 Tuition $45,000 per year